Mazen-Abdelfattah/Mazen-Abdelfattah/README.md

 ###

-<h3 align="left">I am a student at Faculty of Computers and Artificial Intelligence, Cairo University.</h3>
+<h3 align="left">I am a student at the Faculty of Computers and Artificial Intelligence, Cairo University.</h3>

 ###